ibecav/happy-git-with-r/quickstart.Rmd

 10. Make sure you're set-up to track upstream changes (chapter
    \@ref(upstream-changes))
-11. Start a new branch in your own copy of the repository -- remember don't touch master until you're sure play in other branches (chapter
+11. Start a new branch in your own copy of the repository -- remember don't touch master until you're sure!
+Work or play in other branches (chapter
    \@ref(dont-touch-master))
+12. Play around, write code, or make modifications in your working branch.
+You're safe you're in a playground and you can't break anything and if all else fails you can burn it all down and start again! (chapter
+   \@ref(burn))
+13. Push some changes from **your** working branch of **your** working copy of the repo up to Github (the "push" button in RStudio).